NathanR-85/Finder-to-AWS-S3/README.md

 First, open the script and follow the comment to specify where to upload files: your bucket + folder.

-To use the script, simply select a file in Finder, then run the script (I use Keyboard Maestro).
+To use the script, simply select a file in Finder, then run the script (I use a hotkey in Keyboard Maestro).
 The script will upload the file to your specified S3 bucket, make it publicly accessible, and copy the public URL to your clipboard.

 If a file with the same name already exists in the bucket, a dialog will appear asking if you want to replace the existing file or rename the new file (by adding a suffix).